RPG Playground User Manual

 What is RPG Playground?

 RPG Playground is constantly under development, so new features are added all the time.
+Take a look at our roadmap to see what is being worked on.
+You can vote on your favorite features to move them up in priority.

 Features

-• Easy to use map editor to build your world and indoor scenes
+• Build your world and indoor scenes

-And here is a quick overview of the features of your game:
+Quick overview of the features of your game:

 • Control the main hero